MattCarpenter-Workato/simple-enterprise-mcp-chat/README.md

 This chatbot can:

 1. **Connect** to multiple Workato MCP servers simultaneously
-2. **Discover** what tools are available from each server (like getting health data, CRM records, etc.)
+2. **Discover** what tools are available from each server (like CRM data, spreadsheets, project management, etc.)
 3. **Chat** with an AI that automatically uses those tools to answer your questions

-For example, if you connect to a Dexcom health MCP server, you could ask:
+For example, if you connect to a Salesforce MCP server, you could ask:

-- "What are my glucose values from last week?"
+- "Show me my open opportunities over $50k"
-- "Show me any alerts from yesterday"
+- "What deals closed last week?"
-- "What devices do I have connected?"
+- "Find contacts at Acme Corp"

-Or if you have multiple servers configured (e.g., Dexcom + Salesforce), you could ask:
+Or if you have multiple servers configured (e.g., Salesforce + Google Sheets), you could ask:

-- "Show me my glucose data and my recent Salesforce contacts"
+- "Pull my pipeline data and add it to my forecast spreadsheet"

 The AI will automatically call the right tools from the right servers and give you a natural language response.